 Or, maybe you haven’t.

-That’s pretty much what the DA field team did on Wednesday, January 6.
+Anyway, that’s pretty much what the DA field team did on Wednesday, January 6, 2019.

-Well, it was a long challenging day.
-A zillion things can go wrong in a long technical day.
-For example, the breakfast menu screen in your Big Chain highway-stop restaurant might get infected with the Blue Screen Of Death and cause a delay in your waffle order.
+Well, it was a long and challenging day.
+There’s a zillion things that can go wrong in a long technical day.
+For example, the breakfast menu screen in your Big Chain highway-stop restaurant might get suddenly infected with some kind of Blue Screen Of Death that causes a delay in your waffle order.